planttheidea/fast-equals/README.md

 - [Using `meta` in comparison](./recipes//using-meta-in-comparison.md)
 - [Comparing non-standard properties](./recipes/non-standard-properties.md)
 - [Strict property descriptor comparison](./recipes/strict-property-descriptor-check.md)

-### `createCustomCircularEqual`

-Operates nearly identically to [`createCustomEqual`](#createcustomequal), with the difference being that the `meta` property expected by the comparator is expected to have a `WeakMap` contract.
-This is because it is used for caching accessed objects to avoid maximum stack exceeded errors.
-The most common use for this method is a simple way to support circular checks for references that do not have `WeakMap` natively.

-#### Recipes

-Some recipes have been created to provide examples of use-cases for `createCustomEqual`.
-Even if not directly applicable to the problem you are solving, they can offer guidance of how to structure your solution.

 - [Legacy environment support for circualr equal comparators](./recipes/legacy-circular-equal-support.md)

 ## Benchmarks